taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/dataset_card.md

 - **`seg_pred/`** (unlabeled images for prediction tasks)

-Each image file is associated with a category label based on the folder it resides in (for example, images in `seg_train/buildings/` are labeled as "buildings").
+Each image file is associated with a category label based on the folder it is stored in (for example, images in `seg_train/buildings/` are labeled as "buildings").
 Here is an example format:

 ```
 {